 Borba has said that the comic was intended to show that even a One True Pairing can break up, given the right circumstances.
 However, he chose an unplanned pregnancy as the rock upon which their relationship crashes.
 As a result, a large portion of the audience focused on Nick's pro-life vs Judy's pro-choice positions.
 This caused the general public to come to know it as the "Zootopia Pro-Life Comic" or the "Zootopia Abortion Comic", even though the term abortion or pro-life is never used in the story.

 In February 2019, Borba completed a sequel called Born To Be Alive which picks up a year after the events in this comic.
 He has said that I Will Survive and Born To Be Alive will make up a series called The Trilogy of Life.
-A third installment, tentatively titled Never Say Goodbye is currently pending.
+A third installment, titled Never Say Goodbye was finished in November 2021.
 A story set between this and Born to be Alive titled The Longest Night would be released the following year.

 I Will Survive contains examples of: